Over the next couple of weeks we are making a switch to a new calendar & room booking system.

 All supplies for the gardening project will be provided.

-Registration is required separately for each of the programs.
+Registration is required in advance to attend either of the programs.

-The Blanchard Public Library invites local crochet and knitting enthusiasts to its new Brown Bag and Blankets series, beginning at 11:30 a.m.
-Wednesday, March 1, and continuing on Wednesdays in March and April.
+The Blanchard Public Library continues its Brown Bag and Blankets series at 11:30 a.m. on Wednesdays during April, on April 5, 12, 19 and 26.

 Ages 18 and up may participate, and registration is not required in advance.

 The Blanchard Public Library is bringing families together with its Family Story Times, offered on multiple occasions during April.